clearlyzerolxd/TU2Net/README.md

 - [x] Organize the completed loss function script
 - [ ] Create training script
 - [ ] Use ema update the generation
+- [ ] Add option of whether to normalize during training and sampling